turingschool/backend_mod_1_prework/section4/reflection.md

 1. What is behavior of a Class?

 A method 'inside' of the class.
 You use them to do things to/with the attributes of the class.
+A behavior belongs to every instance of a class.

 1. In the space below, create a Dog class with at least 2 attributes and 2 behaviors: